rhowardstone/AmpliconHunter2/README.md

 ## Notes and limits

 * Mismatches are substitutions only.
 No indels.
 * Non-ACGT input symbols are mapped to the alphabetically first possible base during 2-bit packing.
-Clean or uppercase FASTA if that matters.
+Uppercase and lowercase treated identically.
 * Temp files are written under `/tmp/amplicon_hunter_<pid>` and merged automatically.
 * If your input is FASTQ format, please see the Python version of our tool: [AmpliconHunter Version 1.1](https://github.com/rhowardstone/AmpliconHunter)